wokwi/wokwi-docs/docs/vscode/getting-started.md

 - [Scrolling text](https://github.com/playfulFence/esp-rolling-stone) - Using LED Dot Matrix Display
 - [Etch-A-Sketch](https://github.com/playfulFence/esp-etch-a-sketch) - Draw on an LED Dot Matrix using an analog joystick

+### MicroPython

+Check out the [MicroPython on Wokwi for VS Code repo](https://github.com/wokwi/wokwi-vscode-micropython) for examples and instructions.

 ### Sming Framework

 - [Using Wokwi with the Sming Framework](https://sming.readthedocs.io/en/latest/experimental/wokwi.html)